co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_introduction.md

 Welcome to the documentation site for CoCart, the free, open-source WordPress plugin that brings the power of WooCommerce's shopping cart via the REST API.

+## What is a REST API? ##

+REST is an acronym for Representational State Transfer — an almost meaningless description of the most-used web service technology!
+REST is a way for two computer systems to communicate over HTTP in a similar way to web browsers and servers.

-CoCart is designed in mind for those who want to create a headless WordPress site.
+CoCart is a REST API designed in mind for those who want to create a headless e-commerce site powered by WooCommerce.
 Read [what does headless mean?](https://cocart.xyz/what-does-headless-mean/)

-CoCart allows the cart to be created, read, updated, and deleted using requests in JSON format and standard HTTP verbs which are understood by most HTTP clients.
+CoCart allows developers to provide a shopping cart in their app that stores the customers items, coupons applied, shipping methods available and much more.
+Carts can be created, read, updated, and deleted using the requests available that return a response in JSON format and standard HTTP verbs which are understood by most HTTP clients.

+## API Versions ##

-The current WordPress REST API integration for CoCart is version `v1` which takes a first-order position in endpoints.
+The current WordPress REST API integration for CoCart is version `v1` which takes a first-order position in the endpoints.

 The following table shows API versions present in each major version of CoCart: